mathe-e-botond/ds-math-notes/03-machine-learning.md

 \end{aligned}
 $$

-We skipped the denuminator (so-called marginal likelihood) after applying the Bayes rule above because it does not change the optimization problem.
+We skipped the denominator (so-called marginal likelihood) after applying the Bayes rule above because it does not change the optimization problem.

 For example for linear regression, MLE estimates the mean squared loss, applying MAP will estimate L2 regularization as well.

 There are two main methods of model fitting
-* If there is closed solution for the optimization we can apply analytical calcuation.
+* If there is closed solution for the optimization we can apply analytical calculation.
 This is only possible in few cases, for simple models with few parameters
 * Iterative approach: a more commonly used approach, which can fit very complex models

 ## **3.3 Cost function and bias-variance trade-off**